 A member of teaching staff from each class will supervise the safe handover of children to parents/carers and to see them safely off site at the beginning and end of every day.
-Parents and children can be expected to feel welcome through friendly greetings e.g. Good morning X, how are you today?

 Playtime Supervision

 Teachers and teaching assistants are required to perform supervisory duties including playtime and lunchtime supervision.